 Under the Contract for the Purchase and Sale of Dore, the pricing for gold dore bar products is referenced to the daily average price of Au9995 gold ingot as quoted on the Shanghai Gold Exchange on the notification date to be notified by the seller to the purchaser at least three working days prior to delivery of shipment of gold dore bars less RMB0.95 per gram, which represent the cost of refining of gold dore bars by the purchaser, and multiplied by the settlement weight.
-On the other hand, the pricing for silver by-products is referenced to the daily average price of No. 2 silver at the Shanghai Huatong Platinum & Silver Exchange on the notification date to be notified by the settler to the purchaser at least three working days prior to delivery of shipment of silver by-products less RMB0.5 per gram, which represent the cost of refining of silver by-products by the settlement the cost of refining of silver by-products less RMB0.5 per gram, which represent the cost of refining of silver by-products by the purchaser, multiplied by the settlement weight.
+On the other hand, the pricing for silver by-products is referenced to the daily average price of No. 2 silver at the Shanghai Huatong Platinum & Silver Exchange on the notification date to be notified by the seller to the purchaser at least three working days prior to delivery of shipment of silver by-products less RMB0.5 per gram, which represent the cost of refining of silver by-products by the purchaser, multiplied by the settlement weight.